dpc10ster/datasets/README.md

 # datasets

+# Summary

+See [this link](https://dpc10ster.github.io/ai-froc-research/) for a summary of my AI/FROC research websites.

 # Datasets used in my collaborations

 This repository contains all datasets (that I could retrieve, some are unfortunately lost) used in my collaborations.